 A great way of purchasing only what you need, and nothing else can be made possible by making decisions in advance.
-A simple thing like making a list before shopping will do wonders in helping manage your money.
-A shopping list reminds you of the things that you need, and so you will be less likely to buy something you don’t require at the moment.
+A simple thing like making a list before shopping will do wonders in helping you manage your money.
+A shopping list reminds you of what you need, so you will be less likely to buy something you don’t require at the moment.

 3. Lock Your Savings

 If you are going to save effectively, especially for emergencies, you will need to create barriers to accessing the money.
 Here, you could use Certificates of Deposit, an incredible option for a savings account, as you pay a penalty if you access them early.

 Dividing your cash into envelopes can help you to save.
 You can have envelopes with different categories like ‘rent,’ ‘food,’ ‘fun,’ and ‘clothing.’
 If one envelope goes empty, then it is time to stop spending in that category.
 Additionally, seeing money dwindle in front of your eyes will help you spend wisely.
 Dave Ramsey talks about the envelope system in The Total Money Makeover.
 The envelope system can change your spending habits.

 Next on the list of how to save money is to avoid temptations.
 Removing yourself completely from situations that tempt you to spend more money is usually a great money management strategy.
 Over one month, limit yourself to one or two shopping trips.
 When shopping, plan and consider what you are going for.
 Avoid looking at products not on your list, as you will be tempted to spend.

 If you go grocery shopping while hungry, you will purchase too much and ruin your budget.
 According to the Huffington Post, you should arm yourself with a grocery list to deter you from buying things you don’t need.
 I’ve made the mistake of going to the grocery store while I was hungry, and every time, I purchase something that is not on my list.
 A grocery list will have you spending less in the store.